Last Updated: May 2020

 |NOTE: Editors are the people you choose to contribute to your Job Profile by providing you input and feedback.
 By default, you are one of the Editors of a Job Profile you create.|

 11] When the list of Editors appears, scroll through the list to find Editors or use the search box at the top by entering a name (first or last).
 Search results appear automatically.

 12] To add Editors to edit your Job Profile, click the "+" to the left of every Editor you wish to add.
-The list of Editors appears just below the Description field under JOB PROFILE EDITORS.
+The list of Editors appears in the Job Profile Editors column.
 You can add an unlimited number of Editors.

 |NOTE: If you want to add an Editor that is not yet on the list, you'll have to invite them to Calibrate as a User and then grant them Account Permissions.
 To learn how to do that, see the document Invite Users and Grant Account Permissions User Guide.|

-13] If you decide you want to remove an Editor from the list, click the "x" to the left of the Editors name in the Job Profile Editor's list.
+13] If you decide you want to remove an Editor from the list, click the "x" to the left of the Editor's name in the Job Profile Editor's column.